ozanoguz/fgt-aws-hol/docs/introduction.md

 The CloudFormation template automates the deployment of the following components:

-- **Central Security Hub:** A VPC containing the FortiGate-VM inspection point.
+- **Central security hub:** A VPC containing the FortiGate-VM inspection point.
-- **AWS Transit Gateway:** The cloud router connecting the security and workload VPCs.
+- **AWS Transit Gateway:** The cloud router connecting the security hub and workload VPCs.
-- **Workload Spokes:** Two separate VPCs running Ubuntu web servers.
+- **Workload spokes:** Two separate VPCs containing Ubuntu web servers.
-- **Centralized traffic flow:** Egress and east-west traffic from the spoke instances is routed through the Transit Gateway to the FortiGate private interface for security inspection.
+- **Centralized traffic flow:** Egress and east-west traffic from the spoke instances is routed through AWS Transit Gateway to the FortiGate private interface for security inspection.

 ## Lab Diagram